divipp/pandoc-haskell/pandocHaskell.md

     data Complex = Pair {re, im :: Double}

-Pandoc examples:

-`Citation`

 ### `newtype` definitions

-Until the end of type checking phase, `newtype` is similar to `data` with the following constraints:
+`newtype` is similar to `data` with the following constraints:

 -   Exactly one constructor is defined
 -   Exactly one field of the constructor is defined

-After the type checking phase, `newtype` behaves like a type synonym.

-Example from Pandoc:

-    newtype Format = Format String
-        -- behaves as 'data Format = Format String' until the end of type checking -- behaves as 'type Format = String'        after type checking

-Advantages of `newtype` over `type`:

--   `Format` and `String` are two distinct types
-    -   less error prone
-    -   they can have different `Show`, `Read`, ... instances
--   `newtype` definitions may be recursive, unlike type synonyms
--   `newtype` defines a type constructor which can be partially applied (in case of parametric newtypes)

 Advantages of `newtype` over `data`:

 -   better runtime performance
--   see `GeneralizedNewtypeDeriving`
+-   the compiler can derive more type class instances

 ### `class` definitions